bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 5. 'FAQ' tab on plugin's main page

 == Changelog ==

+= V1.4.6 - 20.05.2015 =
+* Bugfix : We fixed bug with displaying the list of links.
+* Update : We updated all functionality for wordpress 4.2.2.

 = V1.4.5 - 01.04.2015 =
 * Bugfix : Plugin optimization is done.